37.106.1956 MENTAL HEALTH CENTER: COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM (CSCT), SERVICES AND STAFFING

 (h) referral and aftercare coordination with inpatient facilities, psychiatric residential treatment facilities, or other appropriate out-of-home placement programs; and

 (i) continuous treatment that must be available twelve months of the year.
-The program must provide a minimum of 16 hours per month of CSCT services in summer months.
+The program must provide a minimum of four service days per month of CSCT services in summer months.
 For any youth who does not receive CSCT services in the summer, providers must document in the youth's medical record the reason why the youth did not receive such services, as well as a summary of attempts to engage the youth and family.

-(2) CSCT services for youth with serious emotional disturbance (SED) must be provided according to an individualized treatment plan designed by a licensed or in-training mental health professional who is a staff member of a CSCT program team.
+(2) CSCT services for youth with SED must be provided according to an ITP designed by a licensed or in-training mental health professional who is a staff member of a CSCT program team.

 (3) The CSCT ITP team must include: